learnapollo/learnapollo/content/tutorial-react/react-05.md

 ```

 Note that we added the `dataIdFromObject` attribute that maps an object to the id field on that objects.
 Go back to your browser and confirm that creating a new pokemon is reflected in the pokedex without refreshing.

+## Excursion: Caching with Apollo Client

+Find out more about in the excursion about [caching with Apollo Client](/exercises/excursion-02).

 ## Recap